-The photos to the left show live edge wood countertops before and after finishing.
-The raw wood is noticeably improved and the beautiful grain is revealed after finishing.
+The raw wood of live edge countertops is noticeably improved, and the beautiful grain is revealed after finishing.
 The wood can contain imperfections, cracks, and irregular edges that embrace the natural form.
 During the finishing process, careful attention is paid to ensure the countertop is properly sealed.
 Every nook and crevasse is checked to ensure our Durata® finish is evenly applied.